penkzhou/twitter-enhanced/README.md

 ## Privacy

-This extension stores remarks locally in your browser.
+This extension stores remarks and download records locally in your browser.
 No data is sent to external servers.

 ## Support